fcs-olivier/flingdia/docs/index.md

 ```

 Relation names are overloaded: the types of their arguments determine their
 meaning.
-Thus, `&left(a,c)` is, for instance, also working for point `a` and rectangle `c`.
+Thus `&left(a,c)` also works, for instance, for point `a` and rectangle `c`.
-The geometric meaning of each relation is described in the relation file of its type.
+The geometric meaning of each relation is described on the relation page for its argument types.
 Check the meaning of `&left(a,b)` in the [point-point](schemas/rels/point_point.md) relation page.